 If you have any questions about the school council, please contact a School Council member or come and see our noticeboard.

 Each year children from Year 6 of Wembley Primary School must apply to be considered for the responsible position of one of a select group of Prefects.
 If shortlisted, children must prepare and present the reasons and skills which make them suited for the role in front of the Assistant Headteachers, and children within upper KS2.

 Prefects must have had a consistent record of excellent behaviour, dedication to their learning, be respectful and responsible role models for which other children can emulate.

 What do they do?

 Prefects hold different posts of responsibility which range from organising the use of the PA system during assemblies, collecting 'Going for Green' records from classrooms, organising the setting up and packing away of lunchtime sporting activities, to mentoring younger children across the school.

-The WPS Fruit Frenzy Tuck Shop provides an opportunity for children to eat fruit during the day and ensure that it is a healthy snack, asopposed to crisps of chocolate.
+The WPS Fruit Frenzy Tuck Shop provides an opportunity for children to eat fruit during the day and ensure that it is a healthy snack, as opposed to crisps or chocolate.

-WPS Fruit Frenzy Tuck Shop helps to promote general healthy snacking habits as the children get to eat healthy, nutritious, affordable and tasty snacks and drinks.
+WPS Tuck Shop helps to promote general healthy snacking habits as the children get to eat healthy, nutritious, affordable and tasty snacks and drinks.

-Over the year that the WPS Fruit Frenzy Tuck Shop has been running, we have introduced a range of healthy snacks; from Mango Whirls to Banana Milkshakes, Yoghurt Raisins to Spicy Noodles.
-We have seen an increase in children purchasing items.
+Since the WPS Fruit Frenzy Tuck Shop has been running, we have introduced a range of healthy snacks; from Mango Whirls to Banana Milkshakes, Yoghurt Raisins to Spicy Noodles and we have seen an increase in children purchasing items.

 23rd December 2013Download (0.29MB)